DFE-Digital/sap-sector/load_testing/README.md

 **Coordinate with the team before doing this.** The test and production environments sit behind Azure Front Door with WAF rate limiting and IP blocking enabled (see `terraform/domains/environment_domains/config/`):
-`rate_limit_max` is **300 req/s on test** and **1000 req/s on production**.
+`rate_limit_max` is **300 on test** and **1000 on production** (time window unconfirmed - see 008-load-tests.md).
 Exceeding this will get the load-test runner's IP blocked, not just throttled.

-The `stress` scenario is deliberately capped at 150 concurrent users to stay well under this, but check with the team first regardless.
+**The `stress` staircase deliberately exceeds these limits** (it climbs to 2,400 users to find the breaking point), so it must be run against the direct backend origin with Front Door/WAF bypassed, as a team-cleared arrangement - never through the public Front Door endpoint.
+The lighter `quick`/`baseline` scenarios stay well under the limit.

 ```
 npm run test:test-env:quick